giokok-test/simulate-rl/README.md

 dictionaries will be linearly scaled from the `start` value to the `end` value as episodes progress.
-For example, the default configuration narrows the pursuer's `yaw_range` and initial `force_target_radius` to begin the agent immediately behind the evader before expanding to the full search area.
+For example, the default configuration narrows the pursuer's `yaw_range` and initial `force_target_radius` to begin the agent immediately behind the evader while increasing `evader_start.initial_speed` from 0&nbsp;m/s to 50&nbsp;m/s before expanding to the full search area.
 The curriculum makes it possible to smoothly transition from simple encounters to more challenging ones.